-Katy Perry Kicks Giant Eyeball Prop Straight Towards Shocked Concert-Goer, Fan Thrilled With The Experience
+Katy Perry Kicks Giant Eyeball Prop Straight Towards Shocked Concertgoer, Fan Thrilled With The Experience

 Aside from the humongous amount of creativity poured into her costumes, the 32-year-old pop star’s concerts usually involve plenty of on- and off-stage props to make the experience of being able to attend it unforgettable.
 One fan had the most memorable time when she went to see Katy perform in Salt Lake City but not in the way most people would think.

-According to the Daily Mail, this particular concert-goer had the time of her life after watching Katy Perry perform her hit single “Roar” not only because of the singer’s outstanding performance but also because of her impressive eyeball kick.
+According to the Daily Mail, this particular concertgoer had the time of her life after watching Katy Perry perform her hit single “Roar” not only because of the singer’s outstanding performance but also because of her impressive eyeball kick.

-Based on the outlet’s report, the fan was filming Perry’s performance at the Vivint Smart Home Arena in Salt Lake City when one of the huge inflatable eyeball prop hit her.
+Based on the outlet’s report, the fan was filming Perry’s performance at the Vivint Smart Home Arena in Salt Lake City when one of the huge inflatable eyeball props hit her.
 As it turned out, Katy decided to kick a couple of them and accidentally shot one out in the direction of a girl in the audience who was filming her performance.
 The ball hit her straight in the face, knocking off the phone she was holding up in the process.

 Fortunately, this Katy Perry fan was a good sport and decided to laugh off the hilarious accident, taking to Twitter to share the unforgettable experience she deemed as the “single best moment of my life.”